Disney Illuminations: Drones

-In a Disney Parks first, choreographed lighted drone technology is used during a new, specially-designed pre-show sequence for the park's 30th anniversary in 2022.
+In a Disney Parks first, choreographed lighted drone technology is used during a new, specially designed pre-show sequence for the park's 30th anniversary in 2022.
 Called "Disney D-Light", the new sequence uses 150 drones that recreated the Mickey Mouse-shaped 30th Anniversary logo above Le Château de la Belle au Bois Dormant.
 "Disney D-Light" is set to an original score and arrangement by Rick McKee that uses themes from Inside Out, Hercules, Moana, and other Disney films, as well as the anniversary's theme song "Un monde qui s'illumine" (written by Chantry Johnson, Noemie Legrand, and Tony Ferrari, and performed by Héloïse).
 The score was recorded at Abbey Road Studios by The London Symphony Orchestra.

 The original version of the pre-show (and post-show called "Afterglow", now folded into the "Disney D-Light" pre-show) debuted ahead of the celebration's launch, on 5 March 2022.
+A second version of the pre-show continues to play before Disney Dreams! until 30 September 2023, the end of the 30th Anniversary celebrations, which is part of the Disney 100 Years of Wonder celebration.

+From 31 May 2024, Disney Illuminations include the pre-show that continue to run even when the 2023 revival of Disney Dreams! had its final performance on 30 May.
+A new show called Disney Electrical Sky Parade, inspired by Disneyland Paris version of Main Street Electrical Parade, temporarily premiered on 8 January 2024, as part of Disney Symphony of Colours celebration and was initially a pre-show for Disney Dreams!.
+The show was expected to run until 30 September 2024, but was later extended to 6 January 2025.

+However, on 5 December 2024, it was announced that a new pre-show titled Disney Love Notre-Dame de Paris, as a new limited time engagement in the honor of the grand opening of Notre Dame Cathedral, and inspired by Walt Disney Animation Studios' film, The Hunchback of Notre Dame, which was debuted from 5 to 14 December 2024 before Disney Illuminations at Disneyland Paris.